 Myth: Airbrush Makeup will make me flawless.

 Myth: Airbrush Makeup is waterproof.
+(Is airbrush makeup waterproof?)

 Well, there are a few makeup lines that are water resistant, but it has nothing to do with weather or not is comes out of an airbrush gun.
 And, when makeup is water resistant, it comes with it’s own set of problems.
+Personally, I adore Makeup Forever’s Full Cover Concealer.
+That stuff is the Mac Daddy of concealers, it comes out of a tube, and… its totally waterproof.
+No airbrush gun required.

 Myth: Airbrush Makeup is good for bad skin.

 No. Airbrush makeup is WAY to thin to be used as a foundation for acne, scarring, fine lines, wrinkles, or dry skin.
 At best, it may be used as a fine finish on top of a traditional foundation simply to give it a finer finish once most of the work has been done.
+And by work, I mean that a professional makeup artist will more than likely lay down an entire face full of foundation and concealer, giving you a flawless look long before the start button on the compressor is pushed.

 So why all the hype?